Home About painting Working methods Studio news Courses

 David Howell PPRSMA

-I am happiest when working on the spot, en plein air, whether with a sketchbook with the idea of producing work that can be developed in the studio, or with an easel for oils or paper for watercolour, where the aim is to end up with a finished painting.
+I am happiest when working outside, whether with a sketchbook with the idea of producing work that can be developed in the studio, or with an easel for oils or paper for watercolour, where the aim is to end up with a finished painting.
 Inevitably, it doesn’t always work out the way I intend and other factors like the weather and wildlife can play a part but for me work produced on location will almost always have a vibrancy and appeal that is absent from a carefully produced studio work.
 Photographic references are inevitable of course but smart phones and cameras frequently distort images and change perspective and are not always very accurate with colour and most importantly, they lack the selective ability of the painter’s eye, that decides what is important and what isn’t.

 WORKING METHODS